seanwatters/reactive-amber/README.md

 |- spec
 |- src
     |- controllers
-        |- application_controller.cr
-        |- roots_controller.cr    // Controller for the primary route.
+        |- application_controller.cr   // the application.slang file is rendered in the application controller

     |- locales
     |- models
     |- views
         |- layouts
-        |- roots
+        |- application
-            |- root.slang   // Location of the #root <div> React will render to.
+            |- application.slang   // Location of the #root <div> React will render to.

 ```